 In the early days of the pandemic, several hospitals in Romania were forced to close after large numbers of medical staff – often forced to work without the correct personal protection equipment – were tested positive for coronavirus.
 At one stage, more than 10 per cent of all those infected in the country were medical personnel.

-In Suceava, in northeastern Romania, one hospital was closed temporarily in March after a staggering 34 doctors and 49 nurses working there were diagnosed with coronavirus.
-There have also been numerous cases of coronavirus patients being forced to share wards with other, non-infected patients, spreading the virus further.
+In Suceava, in northeastern Romania, one hospital was closed temporarily after a staggering 34 doctors and 49 nurses working there were diagnosed with coronavirus.
+Throughout the pandemic, there have also been numerous cases of coronavirus patients being forced to share wards with other, non-infected patients, spreading the virus further.

 On paper at least, Romania has one of Europe’s highest concentrations of intensive care beds: more than 21 for every 100,000 people.
 This compares well to Italy’s 12.5 and a paltry 6.6 in the UK.